Global Accounting Talent vs. US Hiring: A Cost and Quality Comparison (2026)

 Published On

-For most fast-growing companies in 2026, the answer is yes, but only when global talent is sourced from the right platform, vetted to the right standard, and integrated correctly – just like how MAVI does it.
-The distinction between high-quality global accounting talent and the low-quality offshore models that have given the category a bad reputation is enormous.
+For most fast-growing companies in 2026, the answer is yes – but only when global talent is sourced from the right platform, vetted rigorously, and integrated correctly.
+The distinction between high-quality global accounting talent and the low-quality global models that have given the category a poor reputation is enormous.

 The US Accounting Talent Market

-The baseline assumption that US hiring is the default for US companies is increasingly difficult to justify on economic grounds.
+The assumption that US hiring is the default for US companies is increasingly hard to justify economically.

-Supply is shrinking, as seen by the decline of the number of new CPA exam takers in multiple consecutive years, according to the AICPA.
-The pipeline of experienced, mid-level accounting professionals is contracting at the exact moment demand is growing.
+The number of new CPA exam takers has declined for multiple consecutive years according to the AICPA, contracting the pipeline of experienced, mid-level accounting professionals at the exact moment demand is growing.

-And even if you pay a premium and take the time to hire candidates, quality is rarely guaranteed.
-Accounting managers consistently report receiving poorly screened candidates from traditional recruiters, driving significant hiring manager time and a non-trivial rate of failed hires.
+Even after paying a premium, quality isn't guaranteed.
+Accounting managers consistently report receiving poorly screened candidates from traditional recruiters – driving significant hiring manager time and a meaningful rate of failed hires.

 The Global Accounting Talent Opportunity

-The global accounting talent market has matured significantly over the past decade.
-A large, experienced cohort of accounting professional, trained in international accounting standards, deeply familiar with US GAAP, and experienced working with US companies, is now available through the right channels.
+The global accounting talent market has matured significantly.
+A large cohort of experienced accounting professionals – trained in international standards, deeply familiar with US GAAP, and experienced working directly with US companies – is now available through the right channels.

 Cost Comparison: US Hire vs. Global Hire Through MAVI